 What is Ripple and XRP

-One point of common confusion is that the Ripple protocol is frequently confused with the currency XRP (also named Ripple) issued Ripple Labs.
+XRP – The cryptocurrency XRP is commonly confused with the Ripple Protocol (also named Ripple) issued Ripple Labs.
 The XRP is an issued token that uses the Ripple network – it can be sent extremely quickly and with low fees.
 However, it should be noted that the XRP is not required for the network to work nor is it required for banks to use it if they choose to adopt Ripple.
 In fact, the xCurrent communication between banks do not use XRP.

 Ripple Currency (XRP) vs the Ripple Protocol